Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

+Removing keys from set using set.remove():
 ```
 ...
 	set.remove($set, "test2")
 ...
 ```

+Checking if keys exist in map using map.has() and given keys:
 ```
 ...
 	console.log("set does have test1 key using set.has(): ", set.has($set, "test1"))